 From making fun of competitors to giving away free food, Wendy’s is unbuttoned on social media, which makes sense for the medium and makes it attractive to consumers.
 That is the secret of their success.
 (Well that and amiably dethroning Ellen DeGeneres as the owners of the most retweeted tweet of all time.)

 Tip for marketers: remember why you use social media; earn the right to join the conversation with personality and fun.

-You may know this as the social campaign that got your uncle to ask you about whether or not a stool in the bathroom leads to better colon health (at least one of our employees did).
+You may know this as the social media marketing campaign that got your uncle to ask you about whether or not a stool in the bathroom leads to better colon health (at least one of our employees did).
 Bathroom conversations aside, the Squatty Potty is an excellent example of how to use video effectively on social media.